 - Can you put the spotlight more on storytelling by real people in your business for video content?
 E.g. customer success stories, staff spotlight, heartwarming ways that your business impacts the community, etc.

-According to Hubspot, at least 50% or more of your marketing content in 2018 should be in video format, either hosted natively on social or created with social distribution in mind.
+According to Hubspot, at least 50% or more of your marketing content should be in video format, either hosted natively on social or created with social distribution in mind.

 1. Upload native videos